rablabservice/leads_processing/README.md

 The new codebase is designed to be faster, more readable, and more modular than the original codebase.
-With minimal changes, the new code should also be fully extesible to other projects that collect PET and MRI data and want to adopt an MRI-based PET processing pipeline with a similar directory structure and file naming conventions.
+With minimal changes, the new code should also be fully extesible to other projects that collect PET and MRI data and want to adopt an MRI-based PET processing pipeline with similar directory structure and file naming conventions.

 ## Corrections to the original LEADS processing pipeline
-The points below encompass, to the best of our knowledge, all *substantive* differences between the new LEADS pipeline and the older processing code it replaces.
-Non-substantive differences refer to any changes that do not affect the underlying values of processed data (for example, changes to file naming convenctions and directory organization, or changes to the code itself that don't affect the end result for files saved).
+The points below encompass, to the best of my knowledge, all substantive changes between the new LEADS pipeline and the older processing code it replaces.
+Non-substantive changes refer to things that do not affect the underlying values of processed data (for example, changes to file naming convenctions and directory organization, or changes to the code itself that don't affect the end result for files saved).
 1. The original codebase used SPM ImCalc to perform arithmetic operations on PET images